ASIJ-Mustangs/sinbad/tutorials/java/welcome01.md

 1. Use a `Scanner` to read in a weather station id from the keyboard and  fetch data about the current conditions at that location.

-   As a reminder, when using Scanner make sure you add the import statement - 'import java.util.Scanner;'
+   As a reminder, when using Scanner make sure you add the import statement - `import java.util.Scanner`;

    Then you need to create a Scanner object, prompt the user, and read in the value: